Hydrangeas

 It’s not every hydrangea that changes color.
 The color of some Bigleaf hydrangeas (H. macrophylla)—especially Mophead and Lacecap types—and H. serrata cultivars change color based on the soil pH.

-See also Rosemary
+See also Best Broccoli Soup

 Acidic soils with a pH of less than 5.5 produce blue flowers; soils with a pH greater than 6.0 produce pink flowers.
 White flowers are not affected by pH.